Netflix (NASDAQ:NFLX) Price Target Raised to $690.00

-Netflix (NASDAQ:NFLX) had its price objective boosted by investment analysts at Truist Securities from $600.00 to $690.00 in a research note issued on Tuesday, Benzinga reports.
-The firm presently has a “buy” rating on the Internet television network’s stock.
-Truist Securities’ price target points to a potential upside of 10.04% from the company’s current price.
+Netflix (NASDAQ:NFLX) had its price target boosted by analysts at Truist from $600.00 to $690.00 in a report released on Tuesday, The Fly reports.
+The brokerage currently has a “buy” rating on the Internet television network’s stock.
+Truist’s price target would suggest a potential upside of 10.04% from the stock’s previous close.

-Other equities research analysts also recently issued research reports about the company.
-Benchmark increased their price objective on Netflix from $448.00 to $493.00 and gave the company a “sell” rating in a research report on Wednesday, September 29th.
-They noted that the move was a valuation call.
-JP Morgan Cazenove increased their target price on shares of Netflix from $625.00 to $705.00 and gave the stock an “overweight” rating in a research report on Wednesday, September 8th.
-Guggenheim increased their target price on shares of Netflix from $600.00 to $685.00 and gave the stock a “buy” rating in a research report on Friday, October 1st.
-Barclays set a $625.00 price target on shares of Netflix in a report on Wednesday, September 8th.
-Finally, Oppenheimer restated a “buy” rating and set a $620.00 price target on shares of Netflix in a report on Wednesday, July 21st.
-Three equities research analysts have rated the stock with a sell rating, eight have assigned a hold rating and twenty-eight have given a buy rating to the stock.
-According to MarketBeat, the stock presently has an average rating of “Buy” and a consensus price target of $630.57.
+Several other research firms also recently issued reports on NFLX.
+Truist Securities upped their price objective on shares of Netflix from $600.00 to $690.00 and gave the company a “buy” rating in a research note on Tuesday.
+JP Morgan Cazenove upped their price objective on shares of Netflix from $625.00 to $705.00 and gave the company an “overweight” rating in a research note on Wednesday, September 8th.
+UBS Group upped their price objective on shares of Netflix from $600.00 to $620.00 and gave the company a “buy” rating in a research note on Thursday, July 15th.
+Wells Fargo & Company restated an “overweight” rating and issued a $700.00 price objective on shares of Netflix in a research note on Thursday, June 24th.
+Finally, Wedbush restated an “underperform” rating and issued a $342.00 price objective on shares of Netflix in a research note on Wednesday, July 21st.
+Three investment analysts have rated the stock with a sell rating, eight have issued a hold rating and thirty have assigned a buy rating to the company.
+Based on data from MarketBeat.com, Netflix presently has a consensus rating of “Buy” and a consensus target price of $637.32.

-In other news, CEO Theodore A. Sarandos sold 69,707 shares of the company’s stock in a transaction that occurred on Monday, October 4th.
+In related news, CEO Theodore A. Sarandos sold 69,707 shares of Netflix stock in a transaction on Monday, October 4th.
 The shares were sold at an average price of $625.00, for a total transaction of $43,566,875.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, Director Jay C. Hoag sold 939 shares of the company’s stock in a transaction that occurred on Tuesday, August 3rd.
+The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
+Also, Director Jay C. Hoag sold 939 shares of the business’s stock in a transaction dated Tuesday, August 3rd.
 The stock was sold at an average price of $510.16, for a total transaction of $479,040.24.
 The disclosure for this sale can be found here.
 In the last quarter, insiders sold 111,927 shares of company stock worth $68,562,364.
 3.40% of the stock is owned by company insiders.

-Several institutional investors have recently modified their holdings of NFLX.
-Capital International Investors lifted its holdings in shares of Netflix by 13.7% during the 2nd quarter.
-Capital International Investors now owns 19,206,004 shares of the Internet television network’s stock worth $10,144,956,000 after acquiring an additional 2,319,459 shares during the period.
-Magellan Asset Management Ltd increased its position in Netflix by 16.5% during the 2nd quarter.
-Magellan Asset Management Ltd now owns 6,008,063 shares of the Internet television network’s stock worth $3,173,519,000 after purchasing an additional 850,245 shares in the last quarter.
-Edgewood Management LLC increased its position in Netflix by 27.2% during the 1st quarter.
-Edgewood Management LLC now owns 3,827,433 shares of the Internet television network’s stock worth $1,996,619,000 after purchasing an additional 817,857 shares in the last quarter.
-Viking Global Investors LP acquired a new position in Netflix during the 1st quarter worth approximately $391,275,000.
-Finally, Morgan Stanley increased its position in Netflix by 14.4% during the 1st quarter.
-Morgan Stanley now owns 4,024,334 shares of the Internet television network’s stock worth $2,099,334,000 after purchasing an additional 505,072 shares in the last quarter.
-79.51% of the stock is owned by institutional investors.
+Several hedge funds and other institutional investors have recently bought and sold shares of the company.
+Schmidt P J Investment Management Inc. boosted its holdings in shares of Netflix by 3.1% in the 2nd quarter.
+Schmidt P J Investment Management Inc. now owns 656 shares of the Internet television network’s stock valued at $338,000 after buying an additional 20 shares during the period.
+Parcion Private Wealth LLC boosted its holdings in shares of Netflix by 1.3% in the 2nd quarter.
+Parcion Private Wealth LLC now owns 1,609 shares of the Internet television network’s stock valued at $850,000 after buying an additional 20 shares during the period.
+Purus Wealth Management LLC boosted its holdings in shares of Netflix by 2.8% in the 2nd quarter.
+Purus Wealth Management LLC now owns 724 shares of the Internet television network’s stock valued at $382,000 after buying an additional 20 shares during the period.
+LexAurum Advisors LLC boosted its holdings in shares of Netflix by 2.8% in the 2nd quarter.
+LexAurum Advisors LLC now owns 732 shares of the Internet television network’s stock valued at $387,000 after buying an additional 20 shares during the period.
+Finally, Proficio Capital Partners LLC boosted its holdings in shares of Netflix by 1.4% in the 2nd quarter.
+Proficio Capital Partners LLC now owns 1,436 shares of the Internet television network’s stock valued at $759,000 after buying an additional 20 shares during the period.
+79.51% of the stock is owned by institutional investors and hedge funds.

 Netflix Company Profile